Skip to content

 2. Persistent Queues (push)

 Nori features a robust, multi-driver persistent queue system.
-Jobs are stored in a database (or Redis) and processed by a background worker.
+Jobs are stored in a database or Redis and processed by a background worker.
 Use this for critical tasks like bulk emails, PDF generation, or heavy processing.

 Key Robustness Features